-Yosemite National Park is one of the most majestic and breathtaking valleys on Earth.
-It is more than a place to take photos for the gram (Instagram); Yosemite is a place to recharge and to be grateful that you are alive, and living on this planet.
-There are no words to truly describe this magical place, you just have to be there, breathe it, walk it, touch it and feel her energy.
-For those who have been, they always say “I love Yosemite”, but I think those three words barely scratch the surface of the wonderous feelings when visiting Yosemite National Park.
+Yosemite National Park in California is one of the most majestic, and breathtaking valleys on Earth.
+It is more than a place to camp and hike; Yosemite is a special place to recharge, to be grateful that you are alive, and are spending time in its valley.
+There are no words to truly describe the magic of Yosemite, it is a place that you have to breathe in, walk through, and feel its energy.

 Ansel Adams, one of Yosemite’s greatest photographers once said, “Yosemite Valley, to me, is always a sunrise, a glitter of green and golden wonder in a vast edifice of stone and space.”

 I have been to Yosemite twice, and both times were magical experiences.
 The first time I visited, we entered through the Highway 120, Groveland entrance, since we were road tripping through California.
 The second time, we came in from the east through Tioga Pass/ Lee Vining, because we were driving in from Nevada.

 Both drives into the valley were very lengthy, but absolutely breathtaking.
 There is not a quick route into Yosemite because it is quite hidden, and I am grateful for that.